The Quiet Gobbler

 With the gradual change in my strategy a strange thing happened….I still killed turkeys.
 The gobbler that I once would have considered uninterested in my calling or “henned up” and left for one that was really vocal now is a gobbler that I will wait out until I put him in front of the gun.
 Often times this happens very quickly.
 About the time that 20 year old Corey starts whispering in my left ear, “let’s leave this boring gobbler and go chase that hot gobbler a ½ mile away”, much more mature (lazy) Corey whispers in my right ear “just sit here and wait…it’s a comfortable spot…I’ve got good cover….turkeys like to hang out here…I have a candy bar in my vest…that sun sure feels good…whoa!
 Did you hear that?…sounded like spitting and drumming!!”.
 Next thing you know, out comes the strutting gobbler and the safety comes off.

-So next year when you are tempted to leave that quiet tom turkey to pursue that distant gobble, remember this story and wait another 10 or 20 minutes and see what happens.
+So this upcoming season, when you are tempted to leave that quiet tom turkey to pursue that distant gobble, remember this story and wait another 10 or 20 minutes and see what happens.
 You may be surprised on how quickly your hunt will turn around.

 Corey J. Wilkinson